 Despite their simplicity, they are among the most accurate in regard to timekeeping.

-The best mechanical or automatic watches, on the other hand, move out of precision by about 3 seconds.
+The best mechanical counterparts or automatic watches, on the other hand, move out of precision by about 3 seconds.

 A typical structure of quartz will have less than 30 parts, while a normal mechanical one will have between 60 and 200 parts.

 This means that the system becomes more complex, and the chances of failure are also high.

 People who’ve owned Quartz watches for decades say that the only thing it required was battery replacements (after 2 years), keeping it clean, and proper handling.